isinsukatircioglu/mvc/README.md

 <li> Cuda 9.2

 ## Training
-  Change the dataset path in the files dataset/dataset_factory.py and dataset/SkiPTZ.py.
+  - Change the dataset path in the files dataset/dataset_factory.py and dataset/SkiPTZ.py.
+  - Create a folder named pretrained in the cloned directory and put the pre-trained models inside.

   You can start training with the following command:
 ```
 $ cd src
 $ python configs/run_config.py configs/config_dict_mvc_ski.py